a740g/raylib-64/README.md

 - It served it's purpose and helped me kickstart the project and now it has retired.
 I am not going to share it because I am not proud of the way I wrote it. 😁

-I found a bug.
-How can I help?

-- Let me know using GitHub issues or fix it yourself and submit a PR!
+On Windows, why does the program that I write using the library momentarily open a console Window?

+- raylib has it's own graphics windows and does it's own Window management.
+So we made the QB64 programs using the library `$Console:Only`.
+This ensures that other graphics feature in QB64 does not interfer with raylib.
+As a side-effect, this opens a console Window when compiled programs are lauched.
+The console window however is minimized by default.

+What QB64 statements and functions should I avoid while using raylib?

+- Any statement or functions that require the QB64 graphics OpenGL window (including all input stuff) should be avoided.
+Use the raylib alternatives for those.

 Does all of raylib work with QB64?

 - Well, mostly.
 Callbacks are a chanllenge.
 But it can be done if you are willing to mix a little bit of C with QB64.
 Stuff requiring usage of pointers can be a little difficult.
 However, I plan to simplify these by carefully wrapping more raylib functions inside QB64 helper routines.

+I found a bug.
+How can I help?

+- Let me know using GitHub issues or fix it yourself and submit a PR!

 ## NOTES